kakserpom/clusterduck/clusterduck/README.md

 # clusterduck

+*The project is new and in the stage of extensive development.*

 `clusterduck` is a humble take on fault-tolerant cluster __monitoring__ and __balancing__ service implemented in Javascript.

 - __[Raft] consensus algorithm for high availablity.__